What Is Career Counseling? And How to Know When You Need It

 1. You are about to take a career leap.

-Entering a new phase in your career can be both an exciting and nerve-wracking experience.
+Entering a new career phase can be an exciting and nerve-wracking experience.
 For example:

 • Choosing a major can mean enjoying the coursework and learning about subjects you find interesting, but what careers will a given major lead to?

-• Graduating from college or university could qualify you for a number of careers, but what if you want to pursue a career that is unrelated to your degree?
+• Graduating from college or university could qualify you for many careers, but what if you want to pursue a career that is unrelated to your degree?

 • Changing careers entirely could provide you with improved work-life balance, better pay, and fulfillment, but what new skills will a new career require?